The secrets of integrating design into the Agile process.

 2. Practice an iteration zero

 For all team members, it is better to have a general idea of how they’re going to build their idea.
-An iteration zero where the product team gets together to discuss the initial requirements and form the idea of the future product will assist.
+An iteration zero is the time when the product team gets together to discuss the initial requirements and form the idea of the future product.
 This is especially important for UX practitioners as iteration zero gives them a chance to run research, invite team members to discuss the backlog findings, and set a powerful product strategy.

 3. Minimize team changes